Qsland/Learning-Resources/README.md

 - 3.10 Random Password Generato
 - 3.11 Random Password Generato
 - 3.12 Light or Dark Toggle with Morphing Icon
+- 3.12 Light or Dark Toggle with Morphing Icon

 ### 🎉🎉Achievements🎉🎉
 - [x] ONE WEEK STREAK 3.10